+Are you asking yourself, What Does a Paralegal Do?
+If so please follow along!
+We have answers for you in this article.
 There are many opportunities for students who have an interest in criminal law and the justice system.
-Paralegals is one option that students can choose within the law enforcement field.
-The paralegal job description is to provide legal assistance or aid to both clients and employers through the justice system.
+Paralegals are one option that students can choose within the law enforcement field.
+The job description is to provide legal assistance or aid to both clients and employers through the justice system.
 Some paralegals work for corporations, government agencies, or law firms.

 Paralegal Job Description

 So, what do paralegals do?
 According to the American Bar Association, a paralegal is defined as a person who performs legal matters or works for a lawyer or legal firm.
-A paralegal is occasionally called a legal assistant.
-Maintaining and organizing documents, filing motions to the courthouse on case-sensitive materials, and interviewing clients are all part of the task of a paralegal.
+A paralegal is also called a legal assistant.
+Maintaining and organizing documents, filing motions to the courthouse on case-sensitive materials, and interviewing clients are all part of the task in this field.

-Another paralegal definition is an attorney’s assistant; however, paralegals are not allowed to practice law in the courtroom itself.
-Knowing everything on what does a paralegal do, can help better prepare the student in the criminal justice field.
+Another definition is an attorney’s assistant.
+Paralegals are not allowed to practice law in the courtroom itself.
+Knowing everything about what a paralegal does, can help better prepare the student in the criminal justice field.

 Education Requirements for a Paralegal